chowdam/SampleAngular6App/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-My NOTES:Run `npn run build` to run build with aot,  prod, stas-json options to give minimal verison of code to deploy to production
+My NOTES:  Run `npn run build` to run build with aot,  prod, stas-json options to give minimal verison of code to deploy to production

 ## Running unit tests